 Expand your knowledge and experience in the field of medical science in the beautiful Latin American countryside.
 Work alongside trained medical professionals in a community where your assistance is truly appreciated.
 Earn up to 30 hours of community service while building your skills in real clinical settings.

-Some of the hands-on projects available on-site may include collecting vitals, assisting with mobile clinics, helping with pharmaceutical organization, organizing health education meetings, and making a difference for a community in need.
+Some of the hands-on projects available on-site may include collecting vitals, assisting with mobile clinics, helping with pharmaceutical organization, and organizing health education meetings.
 To complement our hard work we will also experience the adventurous and culturally relevant aspects of Costa Rica that make it one of the most coveted destinations in Central America to visit.

 Zipline through lush rainforests, visit an animal rehabilitation center specializing in herpetology, view a green volcanic lake, hike to a half dozen waterfalls and even learn to surf in the locally acclaimed surfing village of Jaco.